Turnovers are ROI killers.

 Also perform exit interviews with outgoing renters.
 Why did they choose to move?
 Where are they moving to?
 Are there any changes that would have persuaded them to stay?

-Consider cost-effective updates you may be able to make, or amenities you may be able to add, to make your property even more desirable.
+Consider home improvements with the best ROI, or amenities you may be able to add, to make your property even more desirable.

 Understand what makes the renters in your market tick!